PierreLiddle/monitorlizard/README.md

 ### ELK struggles with correlation
-The ELK Stack does not come with built-in correlation rules, and so it is up to the analyst to use Kibana queries, based on the parsing and processing performed using Logstash, to correlate between events.
+The ELK Stack does not come with built-in correlation rules or advanced correlation capabilities, and so it is up to the analyst to use Kibana queries, based on the parsing and processing performed using Logstash, to correlate between events.
 This is a manual task and ELK is not designed to perform automated log correlation.